 Associate Professor Requirements

-In order for a person to earn the title of associate professor, she has to meet all of the requirements of an assistant professor, including holding the Ph.D. in her field.
+What is associate professor?
+In order for a person to earn the title of associate professor, she has to meet all of the requirements of an assistant professor, including holding the Ph.D. or terminal degree in her field.
 She has to demonstrate strong teaching skills as well as scholarly performance outside of the classroom.
 A promotion to associate professor might require that the person publish several academic journal articles or a book to promote her research.
 Having the Ph.D. behind her name can make this challenging effort a bit easier.

 Full Professor Requirements